The Rock Scene of The Sixties

 The Move

 This group from UK was very focused on the charts, and actually succeded quite well.
-Leader and lead guitarist Roy Wood had some ideas of his own, to the great benefit for the rest of the group.
+Leader and lead guitarist Roy Wood had some ideas of his own, to the great benefit of the rest of the group.

-We was The Move in the concert hall of Tivoli Copenhagen 1968.
-Well, the concert actually was interrupted from the very beginning, when the band in song #2 apparently couted to four and stopped playing.
 Roy Wood threw his guitar through the baffle of his speaker four meters away.
 Splitseconds later the rest of the band more or less did the same with a catastrophic effect.
 The stage was looking like a bomb crater, when they left.
-Their whole appearance had lasted less than five minutes, and suddenly it was all over.

 Out in the street a few minutes later I talked to Roy Wood, as the group was hiring a cab.
 He said the group never heard of any sound check, that the equipment was a load of bull...., and besides the organizers were a bunch of stupid motherf......